What Is Balanced Training & Why I Train That Way

 I get it — many people want to avoid corrections altogether.
 But remember: the outside world doesn’t play nice.
 If your dog chases a squirrel into a road and the unthinkable happens, that’s a far harsher “correction” than anything you’d ever do in training.
 A balanced approach prepares dogs for the real world.

 I’m not here to bash positive-only trainers.
 There are some great ones.
-But I’d argue that truly being “positive-only” is impossible, because even withholding a reward is negative punishment.
+But I’d argue that truly being “positive-only” is impossible, because even withholding a reward is actually negative punishment.
 And the skill required to make that method reliable in day-to-day life is much higher than people think.
 It leans more towards management than teaching.